modyo/modyo-docs/docs/en/platform/core/integration.md

 - Application ID
 - Key

-These values can be obtained after creating an application on Google with permissions to login.
+These values can be obtained after creating an application in the Google Platform with login permissions.
 You can learn more about how to create and configure a Google application in your [Official Documentation](https://developers.google.com/identity/sign-in/web/sign-in).

 You should keep in mind that the callback URL (_Callback URI_) is available at the end of the form.
 You need to use that URL in the application or project that you create in Google to be able to complete the login flow correctly.

-In addition to the necessary values, you can configure some extra data to control the behavior of the Google login.
-If you enable the _Restring domains_ option, you can use two extra fields:
+In addition to the necessary values, you can configure additional data to control the Google login experience.
+If you enable the _Restrict domains_ option, you can use two extra fields:

 - **Domain example**: These will be the domains that are shown as a suggestion when you are signing in to Google.
-- **Supported domains**: If the email domain that the user entered at the time of logging into Google is not within this list, then the login will not be valid and the user will be redirected to the login view of Modyo session without an active session.
+- **Supported domains**: If the email domain that the user uses when signing in with Google is not in this list, then the login will not be valid and the user will be redirected to the Modyo login view without an active session.

 ## LDAP

 In order to integrate a login with LDAP in Modyo, you will need the following information from your identity provider:

-- Service name: It will be displayed under the service logon icon or logo.
+- **Service name**: It will be displayed under the service login icon or logo.
-- Host: Address in which the LDAP login service is available
+- **Host**: Address in which the LDAP login service is available
-- Port: Port with which Modyo and your LDAP identification service should communicate.
+- **Port**: Port with which Modyo and your LDAP identification service should communicate.
-- Base: Search base, consisting of multiple objects separated by commas.
+- **Base**: Search base, consisting of multiple objects separated by commas.
-- UID: Name of the field used by the LDAP service to identify users as a unique attribute.
+- **UID**: Name of the field used by the LDAP service to identify users as a unique attribute.
-- Bind DN: Default credentials.
+- **Bind DN**: Default credentials.
-- Password
+- **Password
-- Method: Authentication method with the LDAP identity service.
+- **Method**: Authentication method with the LDAP identity service.
-- Logo: It is not required, but if you want it to appear next to the name of the service, for example, the logo of your company, you can upload an image in this field.
+- **Logo**: It is not required, but if you want it to appear next to the name of the service (for example, the logo of your company), you can upload an image in this field.

 ## SAML